 Treasury securities are securities in GPT that the Group has purchased, that are held by GPT Group Stapled Security Plan Trust for the purpose of issuing securities under various employee security schemes.
 Refer to note 20 for further information.
-Securities issued to employees are recognised on a first-in-first-out basis
+Securities issued to employees are recognised on a first-in-first-out basis.

-recognition on a mot in mot out bacito.
 Number of securities \$M

 Opening balance at 1 January 2020 8,892

 Acquisition of securities by the GPT Group Stapled Securities Trust 869,071 4.0

 Employee securities issued (877,963) (4.0)

 Balance at 31 December 2020

 Opening balance at 1 January 2021

 Acquisition of securities by the GPT Group Stapled Securities Trust 81,549 0.4

 Employee securities issued (81,549) (0.4)

 Balance at 31 December 2021 -